Slack 21.01.20

 Bug fixes

 - Fixed: Animated gifs sometimes showed a “gif” overlay in the middle of the image.
 While both informative and accurate, this made it slightly — very slightly — harder to see the gifs.
-We cannot apologise enough.
+We cannot apologize enough.
 Please be assured, it is now rectified.

 Slack 19.3.2